Custody agreement basics: what every parent needs to know

 - Decision-making protocols: Who decides on schooling, healthcare, religion, and activities.

-- Dispute resolution: What happens if you disagree — for example, using mediation before going back to court.
+- Dispute resolution: What happens if you disagree.
+For example, mediation before court.

 Sole Custody

-In sole custody, one parent has both physical and legal custody.
-The other parent may have limited or no visitation rights.
+One parent has both legal and physical custody.
+The other may have limited or supervised visitation.

-Example: If one parent cannot provide safe housing due to substance abuse, the court may grant the other parent sole custody, while allowing supervised visits.
+Example: When one parent cannot provide safe housing due to substance abuse, the court may grant sole custody to the other parent.

 Joint Custody

-Example: A family decides on a "2-2-5" schedule (two days with one parent, two with the other, and alternating weekends).
-This lets both parents stay highly involved.
+Example: A “2-2-3” schedule (two days with each parent, alternating weekends) lets both stay actively involved.

 Split Custody

-Custody agreements need to work in real life.
-Here are common situations parents face:
+Custody agreements need to work in everyday life.
+Common examples include:

-Custody schedules should adapt as your child grows:
+Custody plans should evolve as your child grows:

 - Infants & Toddlers (0–3 years): Short, frequent visits help build attachment.
 Overnights may start gradually.